Behind the Song: "4:44" by Jay-Z « American Songwriter

 “I just believe it’s one of the best songs I’ve ever written,” said Jay-Z about the forthright and mystic “4:44.”
 It’s a song of love and apology to his wife Beyonce, and a response to songs on her album Lemonade, where she called him out for his infidelities.

-It’s a song which emerged after Jay told No ID (the Chicago producer-writer Dion Wilson) that he wanted to write songs about things he’d never talked about before.
-He wanted to answer Beyonce’s “Lemonade,” about the problems in their marriage.
+The song emerged after Jay told No ID (the Chicago producer-writer Dion Wilson) that he wanted to write songs about things he’d never talked about before.
+He wanted to answer Beyonce’s songs about the problems in their marriage.

 “I view songwriting with Jay-Z like scoring a movie,” said No ID.
 “My job is to see something in him, and then provoke it to come out with music.”